 Private Sale Exemption

 The single largest gap in the federal background check requirement is that unlicensed, private sellers are not required to conduct background checks.
-This means that, unless state law requires a background check for these sales, convicted felons, domestic abusers, and other ineligible people can legally buy guns—even though they would fail a background check if purchasing from an FFL.
+This means that, unless state law requires a background check for these sales, people convicted of felonies and domestic abuse and other ineligible people can legally buy guns—even though they would fail a background check if purchasing from an FFL.

 Default Proceeds and the Charleston Loophole

 In 2015, a disturbed young man shot and killed nine African-American worshipers at the Emanuel AME Church in Charleston, South Carolina.
 Although he should have failed a background check because of his history of unlawful controlled substance use, his background check was not processed within three days.
-Under federal law, if an FFL who has initiated a background check has not been notified within three business days that the sale would violate federal or state laws, the dealer may proceed with the sale by default.5 In this case, the dealer proceeded to transfer the gun after the three days elapsed.
+In most cases under federal law, if an FFL who has initiated a background check has not been notified within three business days that the sale would violate federal or state laws, the dealer may usually proceed with the sale by default.4 In this case, the dealer proceeded to transfer the gun after the three days elapsed.
 Approximately two months later, the shooter used that gun to murder the churchgoers.

 SUPPORT GUN SAFETY